docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 ### Sort multi-line arguments

 Whenever possible, ease later changes by sorting multi-line arguments alphanumerically.
-This will help you avoid duplication of packages and make the list much easier to update.
+This helps you avoid duplication of packages and make the list much easier to update.
 This also makes PRs a lot easier to read and review.
 Adding a space before a backslash (`\`) helps as well.